 We embrace all types of learners.
 Our curricula is adaptable and written in house, and we teach using many modalities.
 All of our staff is well-trained, with one-to-one aides and an Inclusion Coordinator for any student who benefits from support for any reason.

-As part of The Sandbox, our play-based learning community, we offer a Sunday Pre-K class for 4 and 5 year olds who are one year away from Kindergarten.
-There are two 6-week sessions, offered in the Fall and Winter.
+We offer a Sunday Pre-K class for 4 and 5 year olds who are one year away from Kindergarten.
+There are two 8-week sessions, offered in the Fall and Winter.
 The class is open to both members and non-members, and it is an excellent way for families to ease into the Religious School experience.
 To learn more, contact Brigid at firstname.lastname@example.org.